PureIsntHere/DeadSplatter/README.md

 4) Updater for server using SteamCMD (Backs up all config files.)

+5) Automated Server Backups

-5) Install a fresh server
+6) Install a fresh server

 **How To Use**